 Genevieve Lipp discussed the First-Year Computing Experience, in which she’s created structures that teach resilience.
 Feedback loops, for example, help students to “engage in the learning cycle even when there are setbacks.”

-Rich earned a doctorate in philosophy from Baylor University and a BA from Princeton.
+Rich earned a PhD in philosophy from Baylor University and a BA from Princeton.
 He specializes in ethics, pedagogy and political philosophy.
 His experience as a D1 athlete at Princeton sparked his interest in leadership and character development.
-After Princeton, he worked in New York as an assistant vice president at Barclays Bank helping organize pro bono service initiatives.
+After Princeton, he worked in New York City as an assistant vice president at Barclays Bank helping organize pro bono service initiatives.
 Rich returned to academia to investigate questions in applied ethics.

 The Character Forward Initiative is a partnership of the Pratt School of Engineering and The Purpose Project at Duke.